all-of-us/raw-data-repository/rest-api/README.md

 ## Cloud projects for testing

-This api is implemented using Google Cloud Endpoints.
+This api is implemented using Flask.
 They are served by a AppEngine instance.

 The App Engine project used for testing is pmi-rdr-api-test (Note that this is not the same project set up!
 Creating an app engine instance requires creating a